Teaching exam prep

 01

-Start with the 10-question free sample to spot whether assessment or instructional planning is slowing you down before you buy the full exam.
+Start with the 20-question free sample to spot whether assessment or instructional planning is slowing you down before you buy the full exam.

 02

-After each block, review every rationale and the two real-world analogies so the tested pattern behind reading analysis becomes easier to remember.
+After each block, review every rationale and the 3 real-world analogies, topic article cards, and source checks so the tested pattern behind reading analysis becomes easier to remember.

 03